cewing/codefellows_f2_python/source/session02.rst

         A(m−1, A(m, n−1))   if  m > 0  and  n > 0.

 See http://en.wikipedia.org/wiki/Ackermann_function.

+Make a new branch ``session02`` in your repository.
+Do your work for this session on that branch.

 Create a new module called ``ack.py`` in a ``session02`` folder in your student folder.
 In that module, write a function named ``ack`` that performs